balpha/scribus-patches-13/README.md

+This is an old project that was originally hosted on Bitbucket.
+When they retired support for Mercurial, I moved it to GitHub.

+**These patches are outdated; they apply to a very old version of Scribus.
+Some of this functionality has already been integrated into newer versions of Scribus.
+I'm in the process of porting some of these patches to Scribus 1.6 at https://github.com/balpha/scribus-patches-16.**

 # Overview

 This repository is a collection of patches that I apply on top of my version of [Scribus](http://www.scribus.net/canvas/Scribus) to add a few features I miss.
 Feel free to use them as well, but be aware that they are very specific to the way I use Scribus, and that they **should be considered incomplete** (e.g. missing undo/redo functionality, sub-par UI, etc.)